Eagle 1973 Indy car-by-car histories

 Driven by: Jerry Grant, Gordon Johncock, Wally Dallenbach, Bill Puterbaugh and Ed Finley.
 First race: Indianapolis Motor Speedway (R4), 30 May 1973.
 Total of 21 recorded races.

 After the 1973 Indy 500, AAR built another '73 Eagle for Bobby Unser to use.
 The car Jerry Grant had raced at the Indy 500 was sold to Patrick Racing, leaving Unser with 7302 and the new 7304.
 Exactly how these cars were used in 1973 is unknown but, for now, it is assumed that 7304 was his new long track car and 7302 became his short track car.
 Photographs will show whether this is correct.
-This is presumably the second 1973 Eagle acquired by VPJ alongside the "ex-Bobby Unser" car, and as such the '73 Eagle raced by Joe Leonard at Ontario in March 1974.
-Leonard crashed heavily during the race and suffered serious leg injuries, ending his career.
-The Eagle was very badly damaged and with VPJ's 1974 Eagles soon on hand, it was presumably scrapped.
+This car was believed to have been acquired by VPJ, and to have been the Eagle raced by Joe Leonard at Ontario in March 1974, where Leonard crashed heavily during the race and suffered serious leg injuries, ending his career.
+However, photographs appear to show that Leonard drove a 1974 Eagle at Ontario, so the subsequent history of 7304 is unknown.

-Driven by: Bobby Unser and Joe Leonard.
+Driven by: Bobby Unser.
 First race: Pocono International Raceway (R6), 1 Jul 1973.
-Total of 8 recorded races.
+Total of 6 recorded races.

 Bob Fletcher team had owned a pair of 1972 Eagles but after Art Pollard's fatal accident at Indy in 1973, Fletcher acquired a new 1973 car which was entered as the #55 Cobre Firestone entry for Lee Kunzman from Ontario in August onwards.
 Used for the rest of 1973 but then crashed heavily in testing at Ontario in December when Kunzman hit the wall and needed to be taken to hospital.
 The 1973 Eagle was not seen in Fletcher stable after this and is presumed to have been destroyed.